bdeckard92/dupUT/01-Class-Content/01-HTML-Git-CSS/01-Activities/04-Stu_Relative-Paths/README.md

 ## Instructions

-Modify each of the four `html-bio.html` pages such that they can access the CSS inside their folder.
-Don't move the CSS file, and don't move the HTML file.
+Correctly link the `style.css` for each of the four `index.html` files in their containing folders.
+Don't move either the CSS or HTML files.

 ## Hint(s):

-If you need some reading material on relative paths, read [Dealing with files](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/Dealing_with_files)
+You only need to change the relative path in the `<link>` tag.